arnavgautam/TreeHacks2015/HOLs/HOL-IntroToACS2/HOL.md

 	}
 	````

-	> **Note:** This is exactly the code you write for accessing the user‚Äôs name in an ASP.NET application, regardless of the authentication type: Windows Identity Foundation is no exception.
+	> **Note:** This is exactly the code you write for accessing the userís name in an ASP.NET application, regardless of the authentication type: Windows Identity Foundation is no exception.

 1. Add the following highlighted code to the **Index** action method to get the birthday claim value and pass the remaining days until the user's birthday to the home view.